untrix/BPrivy/Chrome Extension/README.txt

 Apart from cloning the git repository, do the following:
 1. Create a directory called Dev
 2. Clone the BPrivy git repository into Dev/BPrivy.
-3. Create a directory called Dev/Thirdparty and downlaod the following:
+3. Create a directory called Dev/Thirdparty and downlaod the following.
+All these should be acknowledged on the website and product description.
 	a. nodejs from nodejs.org.
 Install it per instructions from nodejs.org.
 	b. install twitter/recess by executing "npm install recess -g" in the command prompt.
 	c. boost_1_49_0 (see BPrivy/Plugin/README)